Detailed search

 8. Data mining

 Basic principles of database systems, data warehouses and OLAP technology.
-Data mining – data preprocessing, concept description techniques, methods for mining association rules, methods for data classification and prediction, cluster analysis methods, data mining in database systems.
+Data mining data preprocessing, concept description techniques, methods for mining association rules, methods for data classification and prediction, cluster analysis methods, data mining in database systems.
 Statistical methods for data mining.
 Discovery of different types of dependencies.
 Bayesian analysis, bayesian networks.
 Probabilistic models of information retrieval.
 Methods of learning for classification and regression.
 Support Vector Machines and kernel functions.
 Experiment evaluation.
-Data visualization techniques.
+Data visualization techniques - dimensionality reduction (PCA, MDS, t-SNE, UMAP), graph data visualization (force directed placement algorithms, multi-scale algorithms).
+Data science and methodology CRISP-DM - preparation, modeling and evaluation.
+Basic statistical models for data science.

 Recommended courses